 Beacon's third installment of The Elemental Project, Into the Inferno, is presented at The Contemporary, with sculpture by Scott Silvey.

-Beacon embarks on the multi-year project, The Elemental Project, with a 2 week residency at the University of Nevada, Las Vegas.
+Beacon embarks on the multi-year project, The Mapping Project, with a 2 week residency at the University of Nevada, Las Vegas.

-Beacon begins the year long trek through DeKalb County with The Elemental Project: DeKalb County Parks and Nature Centers.
+Beacon begins the year long trek through DeKalb County with The Mapping Project: DeKalb County Parks and Nature Centers

 Beacon wraps up the year-long journey through DeKalb County at the Dunwoody Nature preserve in the June.